How to Make a Connection With the Family You Chose

 Over the Phone

 When you speak with the adoptive couple on the phone, you can talk about your pregnancy, what you want for your child as they grow up, and how involved you’d like to be.
 Your adoption match should be a conversational and cooperative journey between you and the adoptive parents.
 So, let this be a two-way conversation where you share your wishes.
-Your Adoption Coordinator at Lifetime will help you and the adoptive parents throughout the entire process.
+Your Adoption Coordinator at Lifetime will help you and the adoptive parents make a connection throughout the entire process.

 Through Emails

 If talking on the phone with the couple seems intimidating to you, you might start by emailing back and forth with them.
-Here’s a way to think about it: you’re trying to get to know a new friend, and you already have one of the most important people in your lives in common.
+Here’s a way to think about it: you’re trying to get to know a new friend, and you already have one of the most important people in your life in common.

 In-Person Visits

-Lifetime encourages that you have a face-to-face meeting because it allows everyone to feel more comfortable with each other.
+Lifetime encourages you to have a face-to-face meeting because it allows everyone to feel more comfortable with each other.
 Just think how much more comfortable you will feel by having been able to meet the adoptive couple before you give birth.
 Meeting in person shows that they care about you, and not just the baby.
 We recommend that you choose a public, casual location at first, so there’s no pressure.

 At the Hospital